• Skip to primary navigation

 What makes Mexican rice so flavorful?
 Tomato, onion, garlic, and spices are combined with bouillon and peas for a recipe that’s straightforward but amazingly comforting.
 The rice takes on an orange-red color that’s very attractive on the plate, especially if the rest of your meal lacks color.
 This version adds green peas for garnish, and you could also add chopped parsley or cilantro if you like for even more color and flavor.

 The best part?
-The method for making this amazing rice dish is so simple you’ll barely need a recipe once you get the hang of it.
+The method is so simple I barely need a recipe anymore.
 And that’s great news, since customizing to your own tastes is one of the best and easiest aspects of rice dishes.
 Read on for all you need to know.

 Is This Mexican Rice Recipe Healthy?